hharithaki/Hasra_Dodampegama/content/publication/dodampegama-back-2023/index.md

 authors:
 - admin
 - Mohan Sridharan
-date: '2023-06-01'
+date: '2023-02-11'
-publishDate: '2024-12-11T14:32:57.287218Z'
 publication_types:
-- article-journal
+- article-conference
 publication: '*Proceedings of the AAAI Conference on Artificial Intelligence*'
 doi: 10.1609/aaai.v37i1.25070
-abstract: AAAI Conference on Artificial Intelligence
+summary: AAAI Conference on Artificial Intelligence
-summary: State of the art methods for ad hoc teamwork, i.e., for collaboration without prior coordination, often use a long history of prior observations to model the behavior of other agents (or agent types) and to determine the ad hoc agent's behavior.
+abstract: State of the art methods for ad hoc teamwork, i.e., for collaboration without prior coordination, often use a long history of prior observations to model the behavior of other agents (or agent types) and to determine the ad hoc agent's behavior.
   In many practical domains, it is difficult to obtain large training datasets, and